scalastic/scalastic.github.io/_posts/en/2021-03-16-installer-java-sdkman.markdown

 It's your turn.
 To install it, I run the command:

+{% highlight shell %}
+sdk install java 20.0.2-graalce
-{% highlight zsh %} % sdk install java 20.0.2-graalce{% endhighlight %}
+{% endhighlight %}

 Which gives me the output, the installation process